RobbievanAert/puniform/README.md

 README for "puniform" package

-The puniform package provides methods for estimating effect size and a confidence interval, testing the null-hypothesis of no effect, and testing for publication bias while taking into account that the primary studies are statistically significant.
-The methods in the puniform package are  based on the statistical theory that the distribution of p-values is uniform conditional on the population effect size.

-The puniform package contains two different methods: the p-uniform method and the hybrid method.
-The p-uniform method is a meta-analysis method that estimates the effect size by in a set of studies by searching for the effect size where the distribution of conditional p-values is uniform.
-The p-uniform method can also be used for creating a confidence interval around its effect size estimate, testing the null-hypothesis of no effect, and testing for publication bias.
+The puniform package provides meta-analysis methods that correct for publication bias.
+Three methods are currently included in the package.
+The p-uniform method can be used for estimating effect size, testing the null hypothesis of no effect, and testing for publication bias.
+The second method in the package is the hybrid method.
 The hybrid method is a meta-analysis method for combining an original study and replication and while taking into account statistical significance of the  original study.
+The p-uniform and hybrid method are based on the statistical theory that the distribution of p-values is uniform conditional on the population effect size.
+The third method in the package is the Snapshot Bayesian Hybrid Meta-Analysis Method.
+This method computes posterior probabilities for four true effect sizes (no, small, medium, and large) based on an original study and replication while taking into account publication bias in the original study.
+The method can also be used for computing the required sample size of the replication akin to power analysis in null hypothesis significance testing.

 Please note that this package is still under development and that this is a beta version.
 If you suspect a bug, please send me an email (R.C.M.vanAert@tilburguniversity.edu).

 Papers about the p-uniform method: